 By 1930, Herbert had moved to Los Angeles to work as an actor and director for motion pictures.
 In 1942, he maintained a residence at 12321 Moorpark St. in Studio City, California.
 He would split his time between the Studio City home and the Hotel Carlyle in New York City.

 This is the Studio City location today:

-Finally, Herbert is also memorialized with a star on the Hollywood Walk of Fame.
-His star is located at 6251 Hollywood Boulevard.
+Herbert is memorialized with a star on the Hollywood Walk of Fame for his work in motion pictures.
+His star is located at 6251 Hollywood Blvd., Los Angeles, California.